 - Assess the trees around your home.
 Look out for weakened or dead tree limbs, dangling branches, and rotting trunks and have these removed.

 - Trim branches that extend too close to your home.

 - Hire professionals to assess risk and remove trees, limbs, or branches that pose a threat to your home.

 Winter may not be everyone’s favorite season, but making sure your home is prepared is key to stressing less this season.
-If you have questions about your current home insurance policy or potential winter damages, you can always get in touch with a member of our ABM team, contact us at one of our three convenient Massachusetts locations at (978) 534-2800 (Leominster); (978) 632-1098 (Gardner); (978) 874-2921 (Westminster) — Anderson, Bagley & Mayo is always happy to help!
+If you have questions about your current home insurance policy or potential winter damages, you can always get in touch with a member of our ABM team, contact us at one of our four convenient Massachusetts locations at (978) 534-2800 (Leominster); (978) 632-1098 (Gardner); (978) 874-2921 (Westminster); (978) 464-5857 (Princeton) — Anderson, Bagley & Mayo is always happy to help!